 How does it develop?

-Cancer of the vagina is a skin (or squamous) cancer is very rare.
+Cancer of the vagina is a skin (or squamous) cancer and is very rare.

 It begins when a cell changes its growth pattern and structure, increasing in size each time it reproduces, until it develops into a tumour.

-Vaginal cancer is treated with surgery, however, on occasions can be treated using chemotherapy and radiotherapy depending on its particular pattern change.
+Surgery is the usual treatment for vaginal cancer; however, on occasions can be treated using chemotherapy and radiotherapy depending on its particular pattern change.
+The last section of this page has more details of treatments.

-It is rare to have symptoms if you have very early stage vaginal cancer or the pre-cancerous changes called vaginal intraepithelial neoplasia (VAIN).
+It is rare for vaginal cancer symptoms to manifest in the very early stages of cancer or the pre-cancerous changes called vaginal intraepithelial neoplasia (VAIN).

 - Bleeding between periods, after menopause or after sex